SouthGreenPlatform/VcfHunter/tutorial.md

 <img src="http://banana-genome-http.cirad.fr/image/AlleleGrouping_axis1_vs_axis2.png"  width="700">

-In this picture you have the representation of the allele clustering performed by the k-mean approach.
-We can clearly observe that the green group (g2) corresponded to allele not structuring the dataset.</br></br></br>
+In this picture you have the representation of the allele clustering performed by the Mean Shift approach.
+We can clearly observe that the red group (g0) is over-represented and may be split in two to have alleles representing ancetral group g0 and en central cluster in which allele not fixed/not representing ancestral groups are clustered.</br></br></br>

 As in this example we choose to work only with 2 axis, it is not necessary to have a 3d visualization but we can try the command
  anyway: